Fast approximation of the affinity dimension for dominated affine iterated function systems: Examples

-When $r_n^{-1}$ is convex and decreasing the convergence of the sequence $(s_m)$ is guaranteed with super-exponential rate $O(\theta^{m^{(1+\sqrt{5})/2}})$ for some $\theta \in (0,1)$.
-In practical instances we found that the sequence $(s_m)$ consistently converged empirically to 40 decimal places by around $m\simeq 12$ independently of $n$.
-The results of this procedure applied to some examples of two- and three-dimensional affine iterated function systems are presented in this section.

 For large $n$ one may show that the trace $t_n(s)$ appearing in Theorem \ref{th:main} approximates the value $e^{nP(A_1,\ldots,A_N;s)}$ whereas the coefficients $a_n(s)$ are shown in Theorem \ref{th:main} to decrease to zero with super-exponential speed.
 The small size of $a_n(s)$ is thus attributable to additive cancellation between potentially very large summands.
-It is therefore important in implementation to record the traces $t_n(s)$ to much higher accuracy than is desired for the ultimate approximation.
+It is therefore likely to be necessary in implementation to record the traces $t_n(s)$ to significantly more decimal places than are desired for the ultimate approximation.
 In the computations which follow the traces $t_n(s)$ were calculated in arbitrary precision, reducing to finite precision only for the outcome of the calculation of the coefficients $a_n(s)$.